Bill Evans: College, army, sabbatical year

 During his three-year (1951–54) period in the Army, Evans played flute, piccolo, and piano in the Fifth U.S. Army Band at Fort Sheridan.
 He hosted a jazz program on the camp radio station and occasionally performed in Chicago clubs, where he met singer Lucy Reed, with whom he became friends and later recorded.
 He met singer and bassist Bill Scott and Chicago jazz pianist Sam Distefano (his bunkmate in their platoon), both of whom became Evans's close friends.
-Evans's stay in the Army was traumatic, however, and he had nightmares for years.
+But Evans's stay in the Army was traumatic, and it caused him to have nightmares for years.
 As people criticized his musical conceptions and playing, he lost confidence for the first time.
 Around 1953, Evans composed his best-known tune, "Waltz for Debby", for his young niece.
 During this period, he began using recreational drugs, occasionally smoking marijuana.

 Evans was discharged from the Army in January 1954, and entered a period of seclusion triggered by the harsh criticism he had received.
-He took a sabbatical year and lived with his parents, where he set up a studio, acquired a grand piano and worked on his technique, believing he lacked the natural fluency of other musicians.
+He took a sabbatical year and lived with his parents, setting up a studio, acquiring a grand piano, and working on his technique, believing he lacked other musicians' natural fluency.
 He visited his brother, now in Baton Rouge, Louisiana, recently married and working as a conservatory teacher.

 Return to New York City

 In July 1955, Evans returned to New York City and enrolled in the Mannes College of Music for a three-semester postgraduate course in music composition.
 He also wrote classical settings of poems by William Blake.
 Along with his studies, Evans played in low-profile "Tuxedo gigs" at the Friendship Club and the Roseland Ballroom, as well as Jewish weddings, intermission spots, and over-40 dances.
 Better opportunities also arose, such as playing solo opposite the Modern Jazz Quartet at the Village Vanguard, where one day he saw Miles Davis listening to him.
 During this period, Evans also met Thelonious Monk.

 Evans soon began to perform in Greenwich Village clubs with Don Elliott, Tony Scott, Mundell Lowe, and bandleader Jerry Wald.
 He may have played on some of Wald's discs, but his first proven Wald recording is Listen to the Music of Jerry Wald, which also featured his future drummer Paul Motian.

-In early 1955, singer Lucy Reed moved to New York City to play at the Village Vanguard and The Blue Angel, and in August she recorded The Singing Reed with a four-piece group that included Evans.
+In early 1955, singer Lucy Reed moved to New York City to play at the Vanguard and The Blue Angel, and in August she recorded The Singing Reed with a four-piece group that included Evans.
 During this period, he met two of Reed's friends: manager Helen Keane, who became his agent seven years later, and George Russell, with whom he soon worked.
-That year, he recorded with guitarist Dick Garcia on A Message from Garcia for the Dawn label.
-In parallel, Evans kept up his work with Scott, playing in Preview's Modern Jazz Club in Chicago during December 1956–January 1957, and recording The Complete Tony Scott.
-After the Complete sessions, Scott left for a long overseas tour.
+That year, he recorded with guitarist Dick Garcia on A Message from Garcia on the Dawn label.
+In parallel, Evans kept up his work with Scott, playing in Preview's Modern Jazz Club in Chicago in December 1956–January 1957, and recording The Complete Tony Scott.
+After the Complete sessions, Scott took a long overseas tour.